 Close and Restart Related Services

-Open task manager and close the programs related to the game from the background.
-Click on the entries that are related to the game and click end task.
+Open the task manager and close the programs related to the game from the background.
+Click on the entries related to the game and click end task.
 Then, restart the game as usual and see if that fixes the issue.

 Make sure that you close out all the related programs that might be running in memory.
-Things such as LoLClient.exe which is the League of Legends client, LoLLauncher.exe which happens to be the Riot Client patcher, and also close the LoLPatcher.exe.
+Things such as LoLClient.exe, the League of Legends client, LoLLauncher.exe, which happens to be the Riot Client patcher, and also close the LoLPatcher.exe.

-If it does not work, restart your computer system and do the same things once again.
-A quick reboot fixes even the most severe looking problems sometimes.
+If it does not work, restart your computer system and do the same thing again.
+A quick reboot fixes even the most severe-looking problems like “pvp.net patcher kernel has stopped working” sometimes.
 Why not give it a shot?